-- · Heritage Gardens: Protection and enhancement of the heritage gardens, with species choice undertaken in accordance with Conservation Plan recommendations. - Crabapple Walk/Poplar Flat: Fruit and nut grove, enhancing the amenity of this area while preserving the open grass area for informal recreation. - · Oak Woodland: Protection and regeneration of oak woodland, maintaining the open character of the woodland and effective management of weed species. - · Residential Boundary: Establishment of a buffer strip of low to medium height plants to protect amenity of oak
+- · Heritage Gardens: Protection and enhancement of the heritage gardens, with species choice undertaken in accordance with Conservation Plan recommendations. - · Trial area of fruit and nut tree planting. - Oak Woodland: Protection and regeneration of oak woodland, maintaining the open character of the woodland and effective management of weed species - · Residential Boundary: Establishment of a buffer strip of low to medium height plants to protect amenity of oak woodland and reduce tree limb encroachment over adjacent residential properties.
+Oak seedlings will be relocated from this area to elsewhere within the woodland.

-- woodland and reduce tree limb encroachment over adjacent residential properties.
-Oak seedlings will be relocated from this area to elsewhere within the woodland. - · Wetland/riparian to reduce erosion, water and sediment runoff, and provide amenity. - · The Knoll South Bank: Creation of an area of titoki trees, restoring natural heritage, increasing biodiversity and providing amenity. - · The Knoll West & East Bank: Area of low native planting to restore natural heritage, increase biodiversity and provide amenity, while protecting the outlook from the Gardens. - · Pockets of revegetation across the Gardens: Revegetation of native plants of to increase biodiversity, provide amenity and, where necessary, land stability.
+- · Wetland/riparian to reduce erosion, water and sediment runoff, and provide amenity. - · Titoki trees: Creation of an area of titoki trees, restoring natural heritage, increasing biodiversity and providing - · The Knoll West, South & East Bank: Area of low native planting to restore natural heritage, increase biodiversity and provide amenity, while protecting the outlook from the - · Pockets of revegetation across the Gardens: Revegetation of native plants of to increase biodiversity, provide amenity and, where necessary, land stability.

-The Care Group actively worked with Council to formulate the Landscape Management Areas, with ecological advice from Hawke's Bay Regional Council.
-Planting recommendations for the heritage gardens were provided by a Landscape Historian.
+The Care Group actively worked with Council to formulate the Landscape Management Areas, with ecological advice from Hawke's Bay Regional Council, Planting recommendations for the heritage gardens were provided by a Landscape Historian.